Artsplendr/CRAG-Implementation-with-LangGraph/README.md

 The goal of this project is to experiment with CRAG implementation, described in the blog "Corrective RAG (CRAG) Implementation With LangGraph" by Ryan Ong / Datacamp.

-If zou find this repositorz useful for zou, drop it a ⭐:)!
+If you find this repository useful for you, drop it a ⭐:)!

 ## References